bacteria-archaea-traits/bacteria-archaea-traits/data/raw/pasteur/README.md

 https://catalogue-crbip.pasteur.fr/recherche_catalogue.xhtml

-1) Sekect "Bacteries" in the search field named "Type of microorganism"
+1) Sekect "Bacteria" in the search field named "Type of microorganism"
 2) At the bottom of the results page locate and click the link "Export under Excel"